Is YesStyle Fast Fashion? Brand Analysis & Alternatives

 The clothing available on Yesstyle is mainly made from cotton, polyester, and elastane materials.

-The brand has a collection called YS by Yesstyle, where it claims garments are made with some eco-friendly materials like organic cotton or recycled polyester.
+The brand has a collection called YS by YesStyle, where it claims that garments are made with some eco-friendly materials like organic cotton or recycled polyester.

 Is YesStyle Carbon Neutral?